The programme is split into two pathways - the 3D Graphics and User Experience Pathway and the Programming and Computer Science Pathway.

 15 credits

-This module introduces students to professional-grade game engines (such as Unreal) that can be used across a wide array of disciplines including games, computational arts, film, design and science to build virtual worlds.
-Students will learn how to combine various components of a complex 3D rendering engine, such as geometry, lighting, particle systems, 3D audio and user input, to realize their ideas.
-Coursework is project-based and students are encouraged to work in mixed artist/engineer teams.
+This module will introduce you to professional-grade game engines (such as Unreal) that can be used to build virtual worlds across a wide array of disciplines including games, computational arts, film, design and the sciences.
+You'll learn how to build and combine components of a complex 3D rendering engine, such as geometry, lighting, particle systems, 3D audio and user input, to realise your ideas.

 |